aasanchez/ev-protocols/website/docs/ocpi/06-modules/09-charging-profiles/04-flow.md

 the ChargingProfile will be executed.
 The CPO will forward the result in a new POST request to the Sender (Typically SCSP) ChargingProfile interface.

-The Sender (Typically SCSP) can send the Charging Profile to the EVSE via the CPO by using the [CPO PUT method](/ocpi/06-modules/09-charging-profiles/05-interfaces-and-endpoints.md#put-method) for an ongoing session.
-The Sender can request the current profile the EVSE has calculated, based on different inputs, and is planned to be used for the ongoing session by calling the [CPO GET method](/ocpi/06-modules/09-charging-profiles/05-interfaces-and-endpoints.md#get-method).
-The Sender has the ability to remove the Charging Profile for the session by calling the [CPO DELETE method](/ocpi/06-modules/09-charging-profiles/05-interfaces-and-endpoints.md#delete-method)
+The Sender (Typically SCSP) can send the Charging Profile to the EVSE via the CPO by using the
+\<\</docs/ocpi/06-modules/09-charging-profiles/05-interfaces-and-endpoints.md#put-method,CPO PUT method\>\> for an ongoing session.
+The Sender can request the current profile the EVSE has calculated, based on different inputs, and is planned to be used for the ongoing session by calling the
+\<\</docs/ocpi/06-modules/09-charging-profiles/05-interfaces-and-endpoints.md#get-method,CPO GET method\>\>.
+The Sender has the ability to remove the Charging Profile for the session by calling the
+\<\</docs/ocpi/06-modules/09-charging-profiles/05-interfaces-and-endpoints.md#delete-method,CPO DELETE method\>\>

 When the Sender has (at least once) successfully sent a Charging Profile for an ongoing charging session, the Receiver (Typically CPO) SHALL keep the Sender updated with changes to the ActiveChargingProfile of that Session.
-If the Receiver is aware of any changes, he notifies the Sender by calling the [MSP PUT method](/ocpi/06-modules/09-charging-profiles/05-interfaces-and-endpoints.md#put-method-1).
+If the Receiver is aware of any changes, he notifies the Sender by calling the
+\<\</docs/ocpi/06-modules/09-charging-profiles/05-interfaces-and-endpoints.md#put-method-1,MSP PUT method\>\>.
 The changes might be triggered by the CPO sending additional Charging Profiles, or the some local limit being applied to the Charge Point, and the Charge Point notifies the CPO of the Changes.

-The Receiver can cancel/remove an existing ChargingProfile, it can let the eMSP know by calling the [MSP PUT method](/ocpi/06-modules/09-charging-profiles/05-interfaces-and-endpoints.md#put-method-1)
+The Receiver can cancel/remove an existing ChargingProfile, it can let the eMSP know by calling the
+\<\</docs/ocpi/06-modules/09-charging-profiles/05-interfaces-and-endpoints.md#put-method-1,MSP PUT method\>\>

 For calculating optimum ChargingProfiles it might be useful for the eMSP or SCSP to know the ChargingProfile that the Charge Point has planned for the Session: ActiveChargingProfile.
 The ActiveChargingProfile might differ from ChargingProfile requested via OCPI.
 There might be other limiting factors being taken into account by the CPO and or Charge Point, that limit the ChargingProfile.
-The ActiveChargingProfile profile can be requested by the Sender by calling the [CPO GET method](/ocpi/06-modules/09-charging-profiles/05-interfaces-and-endpoints.md#get-method) on the Charging Profile Receiver interface.
+The ActiveChargingProfile profile can be requested by the Sender by calling the \<\</docs/ocpi/06-modules/09-charging-profiles/05-interfaces-and-endpoints.md#get-method,CPO GET method\>\> on the Charging Profile Receiver interface.
 The CPO will then ask the Charge Point for the planned ActiveChargingProfile.
 When that is received it is forwarded to the URL given by the eMSP or SCSP.

 The CPO can limit the amount of request that can be done on the Charging Profiles interface, this too prevent creating a too high load or data usages.
 To do this the CPO can reject a request on the Charging Profile Receiver interface be